gecko0307/dmech/Usage.md

     world.free();

 Because dmech doesn't use D's garbage collector to allocate its memory, it needs to be freed manually.
-Don't try to update the simulation of access bodies/shapes after the world was freed.
+Don't try to update the simulation of access bodies after the world was freed.

+Also you should free your geometries once you don't need them anymore (they are not freed automatically with the bodies, because they can be shared between several worlds).

+    gGround.free();
+    gSphere.free();